epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 * Convert all entries in easily readable format (e.g. convert {"/m/09c7w0": "United States of America"} to "United States of America")
 * Filter only for US movies

-Incomplete or missing dates for movies in the CMU dataset are replaced with corresponding data from the Kaggle dataset (matched by the movie title).
+Incomplete or missing dates for movies in the CMU dataset are replaced with corresponding data from the Kaggle dataset (matched based on movie titles and date comparisons).
 If neither the CMU nor the Kaggle dataset provide valid information on the movie date, we drop the corresponding entry.
 The cleaned dataset is exported and saved in .tsv format.

 ### Movie Classification